sparkflows/sparkflows-docs/docs/installation/connection/storage-connection/index.rst

 Storage Connections
 ==============

-Sparkflows enables you to connect to multiple databases and storage systems by creating the "Storage Connection" to them.
+Sparkflows enables you to connect to multiple databases and storage systems by creating the Storage Connection to them.

 In Sparkflows, ``Storage Connection`` can connect to the following data sources: